Knotx/knotx/documentation/src/main/wiki/SnippetProcessing.md

 </script>
 ```

+Note: it is possible to call service using `data-uri` without method postfix (e.g. `data-uri="/service/formSubmit"`.
+Such construction will be treated as an alias for `data-uri-all`.

 ### Forms processing
 When form request is sent to Knot.x it will handle that by resending all of the form attributes to data service that is marked as data-uri-**post**.